Right of Way Permit

 - Parks Department Review fee: $74 (minor project)

-Create a login and submit your application with the required documents.
-Please see the status descriptions below for your reference in terms of the application approval process.
+- Create a login in Salesforce and submit your online application with the required documents.

 - Complete Pending Submittal Fees: Application is complete and the application fees are now available for payment.
 Applicant will receive an email with a link to the available fees.
 Permit will not be reviewed until application fees are paid.